-We pick up some of the pilgrimage route which winds it’s way from the southern tip of Spain to join the famous Camino de Santiago.
-Following in the footsteps of the thousands who have made this journey over the millennia, the running is on wide, open trails as we zigzag our way back to Moclín.
+We pick up some of the pilgrimage route which winds its way from the southern tip of Spain to join the famous Camino de Santiago.
+Following in the footsteps of the thousands who have made this journey over the millennia, the running is on wide, open trails as we zigzag our way from Moclín.

-This route is exposed but regular refreshment stops mean we’ll be prepared for the hard ascent back up to the castle of Moclín.
+This route is exposed but regular refreshment stops mean we’ll be prepared for the hard ascent back up to the castle of Moclín on our return.

 Day 5 – Rest day

 Visit to Granada; via the local regular bus service and the day is your own to explore the ancient city, perhaps enjoying tapas or bartering in the bazaars.
-We can organize optional visits to the historic Alhambra palace or a well-deserved massage at the Arab baths.*
+We can organize optional visits to the historic Alhambra or a well-deserved massage at the Arab baths.*

 Day 6 – To the lake

 We start the day with a descent on a steep yet wide track, with some of the best vantage points of the Sierra Nevada mountain range we have found.
 Down does turn to ascent, and we’re soon climbing on a shaded pine woodland trail.
 Stopping to enjoy the views, we then embark on a challenging descent of a fire break.
 The footing is technical but you’re free to go as steadily as you need.

 Roadside refreshments are followed with a steady yet exposed climb through holm oaks.
 We then drop towards the azure blue of Lake Colomera, feeling revitalized by the inspiring views.
-Our return route is mainly on road before lunch and a well-earned rest.
-During the evening we visit the cultural town of Montefrio.
+Our return route is straightforward before lunch and a well-earned rest.

 Day 7 – The edge